NeuroTech-Leuven/BrainBrowsR/docs/README.md

 ## Back-end

-The back-end of BrainBrowR consists of two parts, a websockets server and the classification pipeline.
+The back-end of BrainBrowR consists of two parts, a websockets server and the data-processing pipeline.
 To learn more about websockets, go to the documentation in [this document](websockets.md).
-To learn more about the classification pipeline, you can read it [here](classification.md).
+To learn more about the data-processing pipeline, you can read it [here](data_processing.md).

 ## Front-end